Snowflake-Labs/sfquickstarts/site/sfguides/src/data_mapping_in_native_apps/data_mapping_in_native_apps.md

 -- Datamapping App project

     |-- app
-    |   |-- setup_script.sql
-    |   |-- manifest.yml
     |   |-- ui
     |   |   |-- enricher_dash.py
+    |   |-- manifest.yml
+    |   |-- setup_script.sql
     |-- scripts
     |   |-- setup-package-script.sql
+    |-- .gitignore
+    |-- prepare_data.sh
+    |-- README.md
     |-- snowflake.yml
-    |-- prepare_data.sh

 ```

 To start creating this folder structure, go to your console and inside the folder you want the project to reside.
-Execute the following **`snow app init datamapping_app_streamlit`**.
-This will create several files for a basic template, we are replacing some of them and also creating new ones.
+Execute the following command:
+**`snow app init datamapping_app_streamlit`**.

 Now, inside the **app** folder, create another one, called **ui**, and add the following file